The incredible ways we can tell how old ancient artefacts are

 Thermoluminescence

-Thermoluminescence is an absolute dating technique that can be used on certain minerals.
+Thermoluminescence is an absolute dating technique that can be used on certain minerals that are found in clay soils.

 This method works by taking advantage of the fact that some minerals emit light when heated.